 Medical devices are critical for healthcare.
 Indigenous development of novel, suitable, reliable and affordable devices leads to social impact as well as high-value jobs.
 Since its inception in 2014 at IIT Bombay, Biomedical Engineering and Technology Innovation Centre (BETIC) is building the necessary eco-system by connecting stakeholders – government, academia, medical community, industry, investors and facilitators.
-The team met several hundred doctors, identified 400 unmet needs, created 200 novel concepts, and filed 50 patents.
-Further, they developed 20 devices, incubated 15 startups, licensed 5 products to industry, and launched a few in the market.
+The team met several hundred doctors, identified 450 unmet needs, created 240 novel concepts, and filed 55 patents.
+Further, they developed 25 devices, incubated 16 startups, licensed 14 products to or developed for local industry partners.

 BETIC is a multi-disciplinary and multi-institution translational R&D network with 14 partner institutes (engineering and medical) across Maharashtra State, each of them connected to local institutes and industry.